WuTheFWasThat/midnighttherapy/README.md

 ## OVERVIEW ##

-This code is meant to be an interface between the Pathery website and a server.
+This code is meant to be an interface between the Pathery website (www.pathery.com) and a server.
 With a human interacting with the browser, it effectively facilitates human-computer interaction.
-Besides interacting with the server, the client (browser) does things like client-side pathing and display, and in the future, load/save of solutions, and more.
+Besides interacting with the server, the client (browser) does things like client-side pathing and display and save/load of solutions.
-However, for those of us who aren't tech savvy, or don't want to run a server, I've provided an in-browser "server".
+For those of us who aren't tech savvy, or don't want to run a server, I've provided an in-browser "server".

-The values on the blocks is currently white, so it works best with darker blocks.
-(I'll make the font color better/customizable in the future.)

 ## FEATURES ##